mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 There are a few features of the config files to note:

 * **Section headers** are defined inside square brackets, e.g. `[Dates]`.
-* **Config variables** must be on their own line, following a section header line.
-And the value of the config variable comes after a colon and a space.
+* **Config variables** must be on their own line, following a section header line, and the value of the config variable comes after a colon and a space.
  * **Lists are spaced-separated.** You could certainly do this another way, but in ESTA, we separate list items with spaces.
 * **Comments** are lines where the first character in the line is the pound/hashtag symbol (`#`).

 ### Choosing a Class

 In order for ESTA to be useful, it has to be easy for the user to design their own run.
 Each step in the ESTA model chain has various options.
-For instance, if you are reading in some kind of emissions file, there will have to be a different Python `class` designed to read that file type in ESTA.
+For instance, if you are reading in some kind of emissions file, there will have to be a different Python [class](https://docs.python.org/2/tutorial/classes.html) designed to read that file type in ESTA.
 In order to select that class, all you have to do is list its name in the config file.
 For instance, in the default config file "example_onroad_ca_4km_dtim_pmeds.ini":

     [Scaling]
-    scalor: EmfacSmokeScaler
+    scalar: EmfacSmokeScaler

 If you look in the source code, you will find that class: